8 Times Foreign Languages Were Considered Dangerous in the US

 In 2012, a group of Filipino nurses in California won a language discrimination settlement against their former employer.
 The nurses had been mocked, harassed and banned from speaking Tagalog among themselves at work — such that they were even followed by security guards and surveilled by security cameras to make sure they weren’t violating the rules.

-Delano Regional Medical Center wound up settling for $975,000, making it one of the largest language discrimination settlements in the U.S. healthcare industry, according to the Asian Pacific American Legal Center.
+Delano Regional Medical Center wound up settling for $975,000, making it one of the largest language discrimination settlements regarding foreign language xenophobia in America’s healthcare industry, according to the Asian Pacific American Legal Center.